MetOffice/lfric_core/documentation/source/pages/lfric_datamodel/lfric_datamodel.rst

 -  APIs to supporting infrastructure such as that for diagnostic output, clocks and calendars, and for log messages.

+.. _psykal:
 .. figure:: images/psykalWithFlow.svg
    :alt: Schematic of the LFRic design recommendation illustrating the PSyKAl design for the science "single model" code, the driver layer and supporting infrastructure.
-   :name: fig:psykal

    Schematic of the LFRic design recommendation illustrating the PSyKAl design for the science "single model" code, the driver layer and supporting infrastructure.

-At the core of the LFRic design is the 3-layered PSyKAl design shown in Figure `1 <#fig:psykal>`__.
+At the core of the LFRic design is the 3-layered PSyKAl design shown in :ref:`Figure 1 <psykal>`.
 The separation of concerns between scientific code and parallel code is delivered by separating the "Parallel Systems", or **PSy Layer** code from the higher-level scientific "Algorithm" code which operates on global data from lower